-Not known (frequency cannot be estimated from the
+Not known (frequency cannot be estimated from the available data)

-- available data)

-- headache

-- flushing
+- headache flushing

 - high temperature, sweating

 - weight loss

 - tremor, restlessness, excitability, difficulty sleeping (insomnia)

-- increased pressure around the brain in children that is not caused by a tumour or other diseases (benign intracranial hypertension)
+- increased pressure around the brain in children that is not caused by a tumour or other diseases (benign intracranial hypertension

-- chest pain (angina), pounding, irregular or fast heartbeat
+- chest pain (angina), pounding, irregular or fast heartbeat • diarrhoea, vomiting

-- diarrhoea, vomiting

 - muscle cramps, muscle weakness

 - deformity of the skull in infants caused by the early closure of joints in the skull bone (craniostenosis)

-- growth in children may slow or stop due to changes in bone growth
+- growth in children may slow or stop due to changes in

+- bone arowth

 - irregular periods

 - intolerance to heat

-- temporary hair loss in children.
+- · temporary hair loss in children.

-Reporting of side effects
+Reporting of side effects:

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

-5. How to store Levothyroxine Aristo
+5. HOW TO STORE LEVOTHYROXINE TABLETS

-Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the carton after "EXP".
-The expiry date refers to the last day of that month.
-Do not store above 30 $^{\circ}$ C.

-Do not throw away any medicines via wastewater or household waste.
+- Keep this medicine out of the sight and reach of children.
+Do not use this medicine after the expiry date which is stated on the carton after EXP.
+The expiry date refers to the last day of that month - Do not store above 25°C. Store in the original package in order to protect from light and moisture. - Do not throw away any medicines via wastewater or - household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-6. Contents of the pack and other information

-What Levothyroxine Aristo contains
+6. CONTENTS OF THE PACK AND OTHER INFORMATION

+What Levothvroxine Tablets contain:

 - The active substance is anhydrous levothyroxine sodium.
-Each tablet contains 100 micrograms of anhydrous levothyroxine sodium. - The other ingredients are microcrystalline cellulose, maize starch, heavy magnesium oxide, sodium starch glycolate type A and magnesium stearate.
+Each tablet contains 25 micrograms of anhydrous levothvroxine sodium. - The other ingredients are sodium citrate, lactose, maize starch, acacia powder and magnesium stearat

-What Levothyroxine Aristo looks like and contents of the pack
+What Levothyroxine Tablets look like and contents of the